• Skip to primary navigation

 • Preheat the oven to 350 F.

-• Add the self rising flour, and yellow cornmeal into a large bowl.
+• Add the self rising flour and yellow cornmeal into a large bowl.

 • Sprinkle in the cumin, onion powder, garlic powder, kosher salt, and cayenne pepper.
+Stir the ingredients.

-• Mixed the ingredients until well combined, then set the bowl to the side.
+• Pour in the half & half, melted butter, and the eggs.
+Mixed the ingredients until well combined, then set the bowl to the side.

 • Next drizzle 1/4 cup vegetable oil into a large pan, then place the pan over medium heat.
+Once the oil is nice and hot, toss in the diced vegetables.

 • Cook the vegetables until they are nice and translucent, then turn of the heat.